habitry/medium_posts/_template.md

 # WORKING TITLE

 # Opener

-- Introduce a concept
+- Introduce a concept and relate it to the reader's experience
-- Relate the concept to the reader's experience
+- Provide an example that reminds them how they apply the concept in practice
 - Introduce a problem the reader is facing

 ## Problem + Unteach